Rudd1952/DrawingManagement/DRS-Readme.txt

 	<Drawings>
 		<DrawingNumber>-</DrawingNumber>			The drawing number on the drawing in the title block
 		<DrawingTitle>-</DrawingTitle>				The description of the drawing in the title block
 		<DrawingDescription>-</DrawingDescription>	Normalised description of drawing title
 		<Scale>-</Scale>							The scale of the drawing as stated in the title block
 		<RevisionNumber>-</RevisionNumber>			The latest revision number of the drawing
 		<Consultant>-</Consultant>					Name of consultant or practice that produced documentation
 		<Building>-</Building>						The building name or reference as it is currently known
 		<BuildingAB>-</BuildingAB>					As-built reference to building on the drawing
 		<Floor>-</Floor>							The floor reference of the drawing
 		<FloorID>-</FloorID>						Floor Sequence Number e.g. 00=Ground, 01=First, B1=Basement 1, L1=Level 1
 		<Discipline>-</Discipline>					Engineering discipline of the drawing
 		<Site>-</Site>								Campus reference of the drawing
 		<DWGFile>-</DWGFile>						The CAD filename of the drawing
 		<DWGLocation>-</DWGLocation>				Path to DWG file
 		<PDFFile>-</PDFFile>						PDF Filename
 		<PDFLocation>-</PDFLocation>				Path to PDF file
 		<JPGFile>-</JPGFile>						JPG Filename
 		<JPGLocation>-</JPGLocation>				Path to JPG file
 		<Subject>-</Subject>						Document subject
 		<FileLocation>-</FileLocation>				Path to capture file
 	</Drawings>

 - Due to the different ways of handling XML files over HTTP this system does not work with Internet Explorer and Microsoft Edge Legacy at this stage.
-It does work with Chrome, FireFox and Microsift Edge Insider (Dev).
+It does work with Chrome, FireFox, Microsoft Edge (Cromium) and Microsift Edge Insider (Dev).